Solar water heaters are one of the most energy-efficient ways to provide hot water for a home.

 Cost and Benefits for Active and Passive Heaters

-Combined with other green tech, like solar panels and rain barrels, active solar water systems can be both extremely eco-friendly and effective at heating a home’s water.
+Combined with other green tech, like solar panels and rain barrels, active systems can be both extremely eco-friendly and effective at heating a home’s water.

 However, they are more complex than passive systems — meaning higher installation costs and more complex maintenance.
 The pumps necessary to keep water flowing will also need some electricity, meaning the system may not be emissions-free in a home that draws energy from the grid.

-Passive systems are typically cheaper, but they also take longer to heat water than an active system.
+Passive systems are typically cheaper, but they also take longer to heat water than active systems.
 As a result, they may be less effective for homes that demand large amounts of hot water over a sustained period of time.

 Active solar systems and indirect solar heaters especially also tend to fare better in colder climates.